Advanced Lazy Expressions and Persistent Reductions¶

 In contrast, when we call lazy_expression.compute()

 , all the necessary operations to calculate the final result are executed.
-Here is where the real computation takes place, and as we can see from the time, this process is significantly longer.
+Here is where the real computation takes place, and as we can see from the time, this process takes longer.

 and b